egonSchiele/contracts.ruby/README.md

 ## Gotchas

 Contracts don't work on top level functions yet.
 Any function with a contract should be in a class.

+## FAQ

+Q. Is this compatible with Ruby 1.9?
+A. Yes.

 ## Credits